iotaledger/iota-names/packages/subnames/README.md

 # Subnames

-This packages provides functions to create and manage subnames.
+This package provides functions to create and manage subnames.
 Subnames are free to create as long as the parent name is owned, and any number of subnames can be created.

 ## Types of Subname